-Influential farmers' technological knowledge to hybrid rice production: the findings indicated that farmers responded to technical knowledge as "water utilization method" was highly significant and "planting density" was high significant, while "seed quality test" and "pests and diseases control" was significant related to attitude of hybrid rice production.
+The findings indicated that farmers responded to technical knowledge as "water utilization method" was highly significant and "planting density" was high significant, while "seed quality test" and "pests and diseases control" was significantly related to attitude of hybrid rice production.
 On the other hand, farmers could identify the "varietal name", "seed rate", "sowing method", "cover the seed after sowing" and "seedling age".
 Moreover, farmers have knowledge regarding as "seedling per hill", "fertilizer application method", "weed control", "time of water drainage before harvest", "treatment to get effective tillers", and "harvesting time" (Table 2).
-As a result, this study pointed out that high-level profession training to get more knowledge on hybrid rice, famers who involved actively and sufficient technical assistant in the field were important factors in changing adoption behavior.
-In this regard, (Pervez et al, 2016) showed that Hunan and Zhejiang provenances, in china, farmers participating in rice planting technology training were more involved in rice cultivation and got the higher yield.
+As a result, this study pointed out that high-level professional training to get more knowledge on hybrid rice, farmers who involved actively and sufficient technical assistant in the field were important factors in changing adoption behavior.
+In this regard, (Pervez et al., 2016) showed that Hunan and Zhejiang provinces, in China, farmers participating in rice planting technology training were more involved in rice cultivation and got the higher yield.